The Best Blogging Platforms Compared

 Cons:

-- Limited flexibility for advanced customizations.
+- Limited flexibility compared to WordPress.

 4. Blogger – The Google-Owned Classic